sj-griffin/ISIM-Automation-Framework/README.md

 e.g.: `python testisim.py`

 Note: the code requires PyYAML (for printing output in YAML) and importlib (dynamically load all packages) packages to work.

+### Installation Instructions

+Use the setup.py file to package the source code into the dist directory with `python3 setup.py sdist bdist_wheel` Install the package with `pip3 install ./dist/isimws-XXXX.XX.XX.X-py3-none-any.whl`

 ### Function Data Return Format
 ~~~~